 Emotional healing from a pregnancy loss can be very difficult, and with a blighted ovum, it is especially important for the woman to realise that she has all the right to acknowledge her loss.

-FAQs about Anembryonic Pregnancy
+FAQs About Anembryonic Pregnancy

-Here are a few frequently asked questions about anembryonic pregnancy;
+Here are a few frequently asked questions about anembryonic pregnancy:

 Blighted ovum does not affect the chances of having another baby.
 As per statistics, women who have had a miscarriage have a high rate of success in their next pregnancy.

-How to Prevent Blighted Ovum?
+4. How to prevent a Blighted Ovum?

 Also Read: Chances Of Conceiving After An Abortion